Wakefield, Massachusetts: First Baptist Church fire

+The Unitarian Universalist Church of Wakefield closed in June 2024.

 Transportation

 An MBTA Commuter Rail station on the Haverhill/Reading Line is located near the center of town as well as a second station in the Greenwood section.
 A former Boston and Maine Railroad station located east of this line is now on the National Register of Historic Places.
-Several MBTA buses on Route 136 and Route 137 run to surrounding communities, including the nearby Oak Grove stop as well as Malden Center, both rapid transit stations on the Orange Line.
-The route 428 bus from Oaklandvale in nearby Saugus to Haymarket in downtown Boston stops on Farm Street in front of Wakefield High School; this bus route runs express to Haymarket.
+Several MBTA buses on Route 137 run to surrounding communities, including the nearby Oak Grove stop as well as Malden Center, both rapid transit stations on the Orange Line.
 Rt.
 128/I-95 runs through Wakefield with exits at Albion Street, North Avenue, Water Street, Vernon Street, New Salem Street, and Salem Street.
 State Route 129 also passes through Wakefield.
 US Route 1 runs through nearby Saugus and Lynnfield, while I-93 runs through neighboring Stoneham.

 Media

 The town is served by two daily newspapers, the locally owned Daily Item, an edition of the Daily Times Chronicle; and a weekly, the Wakefield Observer.
 The Wakefield Memorial High School has a newspaper, written by the students, recently renamed "WHS exPRESS".
 The town operates a Public Access cable channel, WCAT Wakefield.

 In addition, Wakefield Nation provides election coverage and supports local charitable causes.